mooreryan/ocaml_python_bindgen/_docs_src/src/dictionaries-2.md

   print_s @@ [%sexp_of: (int * string list) list] @@ alist
 ```

+Check out how we can use a regular `string list` for the `v` argument to `Weird_dict.add` even though we specified the type as `String_list.t`.
+Same thing goes for the return type of the `get` function.
+It "just works" because of the way we set up the functors earlier.
+Nice!

 Run it, and if all goes well, you should see something like this:

 ```